tfwio/blender-knob/readme.md

           - NOTE: we are only looking to animate the Z-axis of our knob.
     - Go back to your main Design or Default view
     - Next we'll create key-frames `@0`, `32` and `64` containing rotations: `-30°`, `-180°` and `-330°`.
-      we're going to want to set the initial rotation of our down-pointing knob to -30 deg and then apply our keyframes to the z-rotation.
+      we're going to want to set the initial rotation of our down-pointing knob to -30 deg and then apply our key-frames to the z-rotation.
        note: *the `do-blend*` script is set to handle 64 frames (though actually 65 are rendered)*
-      - Rotate on the z-axis -30 deg and **Apply Tranformation** pressing `Ctrl+A` within the mesh view.
+      - Rotate on the z-axis -30 deg and **Apply Transformation** pressing `Ctrl+A` within the mesh view.
-          - *NOTE: the best way to set the z-rotation-transform is by right-clicking the z-transform button/slider thing and select `insert single keyframe` — this will only add the Z-Rotation transform and not all other transformations, keeping things clean.*
+          - *NOTE: the best way to set the z-rotation-transform is by right-clicking the z-transform button/slider thing and select `insert single key-frame` — this will only add the Z-Rotation transform and not all other transformations, keeping things clean.*
           - we want a middle keyframe pointed directly up or centered, so it would be best to use an odd number of frames such as the 65 or 33 (counting the 0th) used here, this way our center frame points up at 90 deg.
           - Go to Frame  0 and change Z rotation to -0 degrees.
 Press `I` and select Rotation.
           - Go to Frame 32 and change Z Rotation to -150.
 Press `I` and select Rotation.